dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 of a given type.
 The number of seats and seat types are determined by the customer contract.
-Each row in the **Project Seats** section represents a particular seat type, including such information as the number of seats currently occupied and the limit on solver-access time, as follows:
+Each row in the **Project Seats** section represents a particular seat type, including such information as the number of seats currently occupied and the limit on solver-access time.

+You may find the following field descriptions helpful.

 .. tabularcolumns:: |l|L|